 Chapter 4 also provides evidence of human and grazer fecal waste discharge through the use of PhyloChip TM DNA tracing.
 Water samples were analyzed for the presence of gene sequences that can be matched to a library of known animal fecal waste gene sequences.
 These data establish that human and grazer fecal waste are entering the Russian River Watershed at locations throughout the middle and lower portions of the watershed.
 The PhyloChip TM study indicates that the most significant fecal waste discharge of concern in the Laguna de Santa Rosa subwatershed may be from dairies, while the most significant problem in the Guerneville subwatershed is from humans.
 The PhyloChip TM study does not directly associate any of the known sources of fecal waste with evidence of discharge, except to the degree that it distinguishes between human sources and grazer sources.
-But, Chapter 4 provides clear evidence that investigation of the potential for discharge from the identified sources is warranted.
+But, Chapter 4 provides clear evidence that further investigation of the potential for discharge from the identified sources is warranted.

 Chapter 6 confirms evidence of the discharge of human and bovine sources of fecal waste being associated with specific land cover types.
 Human-specific and bovine-specific Bacteroides and the other FIBs were associated with every landcover type during both dry and wet weather, but at levels nearly an order of magnitude higher during wet weather.
 The exception is with forestland, which has similar concentrations of both human-specific and bovine-specific Bacteroides and other FIBs during both dry and wet conditions.
 Non-sewered developed lands are identified as having the highest concentrations of fecal indicator bacteria during the dry season, while sewered developed lands had the highest during the wet season.
 Agricultural lands showed the largest concentrations of both human and bovine fecal waste sources during the wet season.